 There are two ways you can increase your server computing power, scaling up or scaling out.
 Scaling up means you replace your existing machine with something more powerful, like we did in this lesson.
 Scaling out means that you add more servers to your architecture, with these servers possibly all having the same size and spec.

 The concept of having more than one server working on one job is called distributed computing.
 Although distributed computing can allow you to do great things, it comes with some unique challenges.
 All machines have to be able to see the data and access it, which may require some adjustment of paths used in your maps.
-For example, in a distributed setup you want to use network paths like \\server\data, instead of local paths like c:\data.
-Cloud Builder sets up your site so that if you put your data in d:\data on the site server instance (the one marked SITEHOST in the AWS Management Console), you can reference it through the path \\SITEHOST\data from any machine in your site.
+For example, in a distributed setup, you want to use network paths like \\server\data, instead of local paths like c:\data.
+Cloud Formation sets up your site so that if you put your data in C:\data on the site server instance (one named SITEHOST, for example), you can reference it through the path \\SITEHOST\data from any machine in your site.

 Distributed computing may also require some adjustment of security settings so that the tile creation software has permissions to access the data from any machine.
 In ArcGIS Server, this is accomplished by giving the ArcGIS Server account permissions to your data folder (Cloud Builder does this for you), and registering the data folder with ArcGIS Server (you did this earlier in the course).